 “Paddling always brings me excitement and wonder.
 The landscape, nature, people and their culture make each trip memorable.
 Being on the waters is also a humbling journey of endless discovery and learning.
 The insights gained is more than what each paddle will take me.
 I would like to be for as long as I can, this life on the waterways.”

 On land, Ling continues her pursuit in dance and movement.
-She is currently learning wushu, of which sword-play is her favourite!
+An expert in various forms of Greenland rolls, she is currently learning wushu, of which sword-play is her favourite!

 Everything about Rey’s life now revolved on, in and around the water wearing a skirt with a paddle in hand.
 On the water on a daily basis for the past 6 years, he could count the days he was away from it!
 Rey believes each of us has this one great adventure waiting to happen.
 It is just a matter of unlocking one’s self to allow it to happen, make everything fall in its place naturally & live in the natural flow of being.